MyPureCloud/developer-center-blog/source/2017-09-15-webrtc-phone-user-experience/index.html.md

 ![call settings](call-settings.png "Call Settings")

-PureCloud has a few helpful additions to make the user experience even better:
+Genesys Cloud has a few helpful additions to make the user experience even better:

 Volume controls allow the user to set the ringer volume and the audio volume discretely.
 Since both ringer and call audio are connected by an audio element or the WebAudio API directly, the volume for each is adjustable.
 This allows the user to tweak her experience for comfort.
 Remember, a phone ringing all day can be exhausting!